Guidelines and an approach to wearing creative formal attire

 But that opinion neglects a formal dress code that can – if that’s your prerogative – the volume up to 11.
 I’m talking, of course about creative black tie (a.k.a. black tie creative).

 So what makes creative black tie different from black tie optional?
-Whereas BTO merely suggests being your most rakish self by going out of bounds with color, pattern, texture (or a combination of all three) and accessories, creative black tie almost requires it.
+Whereas BTO merely suggests being your most rakish self by going out of bounds with color, pattern, texture (or a combination of all three) and accessories, creative black tie almost requires it, which makes it a perfect fit for modern groom attire.

 You’ll notice that the laundry list of styles just listed runs the gamut from, “I’m comfortable with that,” to “Whoa, wait a second, that’s a touch too flamboyant for me!”
 And that’s the beauty of this particular dress code.